v0nerd/neural-condense-subnet/docs/miner.md

 </div>

+## Minimum Requirements for Baseline
+- GPU with at least 24GB of VRAM (RTX 4090, A6000, A100, H100, etc.) to run Baseline Model
+- CUDA, NVIDIA Driver installed

 ## What does a Miner do?

 A miner is a node that is responsible for condensing a long text into much shorter as condensed tokens.
 These condensed tokens are then used to feed to Large Language Models like Llama, Gemma, Mistral, etc.